Kinfe123/md-to-jsonify/README.md

 # md-to-jsonify

-is npm package that he;ps you get the json data format out any data format like table , maps , anything that can be stored on key values pair for a sake of implementation.
+is npm package that helps you get the json data format out any data format like table , maps , anything that can be stored on key values pair for a sake of implementation.

 ## Installation